Stability and chaos in dynamical last passage percolation: Deductions from harmonic analysis: [1] the transition from weight stability to low overlap

 \subsubsection{Introducing approximating Gaussian models}

-We now turn from the review of abstract theory to a more practical matter.
-Indeed, to prove Theorem~\ref{t.dynvaroverlap}, we must adapt results from \cite{Chatterjee14} that treat discrete Gaussians so that they apply to our {\em continuous} Gaussian dynamic setting given by dynamical Brownian LPP.
+As already indicated, to prove Theorem~\ref{t.dynvaroverlap}, we must adapt results from \cite{Chatterjee14} that treat discrete Gaussians so that they apply to our {\em continuous} Gaussian dynamic setting given by dynamical Brownian LPP.

 To do this, we will need approximating discrete counterparts.
 It is easy enough to specify them, indexed by $m \in \N^+ = \N \setminus \{ 0 \}$, with dynamical Brownian LPP formally obtained by taking $m =\infty$.
 Recall the noise environment $B:\R \times \Z \to \R$ of static Brownian LPP (under a law labelled~$\P$).
 We will consider these curves' increments on a grid of intervals of length $m^{-1}$.